Who we are

 As articles are commissioned, there are no article processing or article submission charges.

 Authors have the opportunity to respond to comments from the Editorial Executive Committee and the referees.
 The Committee has the right to reject an article and their decision is final.
-Average number of weeks between submission and publication is 36.
+The average number of weeks between submission and publication is 36.

 Conflicts of interest

-The Editorial Executive Committee welcomes letters, which should be less than 250 words.
+The Editorial Executive Committee welcomes Letters to the Editor, which should be less than 250 words.
 Before a decision to publish is made, letters that refer to a published article may be sent to the author for a response.
 Any letter may be sent to an expert for comment.
 When letters are published, they are usually accompanied in the same issue by any responses or comments.
 The Committee screens out discourteous, inaccurate or libellous statements.
 The letters are sub-edited before publication.
-Authors are required to declare any conflicts of interest.
+Authors of letters are required to declare any conflicts of interest.
 The Committee's decision on publication is final.

 Indexing